Chizitere01/Hardhat-fund-me/README.md

 This Fund Me Smart Contract project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of the license.

-For any questions, feedback, or contributions, please contact [Your Contact Email].
+For any questions, feedback, or contributions, please contact chizzit45@gmail.com.
 Happy funding!